Sallie Mae Personal Loans Review

 - Few loan repayment options: You will have to repay your loan from Sallie Mae over either 36 months or 60 months.
 These are relatively short repayment terms that do not provide a lot of flexibility compared to some competitor personal loan options, and they mean that you may end up with a higher monthly payment than you are comfortable with.
 On the other hand, there are no prepayment penalties, so you always have the option to submit loan payments before their due date.

-If you cannot qualify for a loan with Sallie Mae or you want to compare different offers before applying, check out LendEDU’s picks for the best personal loan lenders.
+If you cannot qualify for a loan with Sallie Mae or you want to compare different offers before applying, check out some of the lenders below.

-Here are top lenders for those with good credit:
+Here are lenders for those with good credit:

 - LightStream: Loan amounts up to $100,000